 How to Attend: The presenting priest sends an email to Ed Keithly and Vicky Bickel requesting that the seeker attends the retreat.
 This email can be brief; the priest just needs to say the seeker would benefit from attending the retreat, not give a full recommendation of how he/she feels the seeker is called to ministry.

 What to Expect: A weekend in community with seekers from across the Diocese of Virginia discerning a call to lay leadership, the vocational diaconate, or the priesthood.
 The retreat is designed to give seekers tools for discernment and illuminate opportunities and challenges on the path ahead.
 Richmond Hill is an ecumenical monastic community and retreat center, which follows a particular "rhythm of life."
 The retreat is called a "diocesan discernment retreat" not because it's a retreat put on by "The Diocese" but because it's attended by seekers from across our Diocese, widening the perspective and discernment community of all attendees.

 Before or after the discernment retreat, but before the parish discernment committee begins, seekers will set out to expand their perspective of the Church beyond their own church’s walls and begin to imagine their own place in it.
 This work of expanding perspective will look different for each seeker, taking its shape from the guide below.
-We hope this work will bring seekers great joy as they explore Christ’s Church and seek their place in it.
+We hope this work will bring seekers great joy as they explore Christ’s Church.

 This work will involve intentional and structured prayer, study, observation, conversation and writing, using the guide to Exploring the Church.

 Taking the Next Steps After Exploration

 Working towards expanding your perspective of the Church should take some months to complete.
 Once the seeker feels they have completed this work, they should have a conversation with their presenting priest to unpack what they have discovered, and discern with the presenting priest if the time is right for you to begin the next phase of discernment, forming a discernment committee.